django-danceschool/django-danceschool/docs/usage_discounts.rst

 1. In the CMS toolbar, go to **Events > Related Items > Pricing Tier** and select the pricing tier that applies to your regular weekly class series to edit it.
 2. Under "Pricing tier discount groups," select "Add another pricing tier discount group" to define the point group and the number of points that each regular weekly class receives.
 For a simple discount such as this, we can simply add a new point group, such as "Individual weekly class series points," and make each item under the regular pricing tier worth one point.
-3. Return to the CMS toolbar and go to **Finances > Related Items > Discounts** to access the list of existing discounts, and on the listing page, select he "Add Discount" button to create a new discount.
+3. Return to the CMS toolbar and go to **Finances > Related Items > Discounts** to access the list of existing discounts, and on the listing page, select the "Add Discount" button to create a new discount.
 4. Fill out the information for the new discount.
-Give the discount a name, ensure that the "Active" box is checked, and under "Discount Type," select "Dollar Discount from Regular Price."
+Give the discount a name and category, ensure that the "Active" box is checked, and under "Discount Type," select "Dollar Discount from Regular Price."
 Then, under "Amount of Dollar Discount," enter 10 for a $10 flat discount.
 Under "Required components of discount," select the point group that you created (i.e. "Individual weekly class series points") and enter 2 for quantity.
 5. Click save and you're done!
 Now, all students who sign up for two or more regular weekly class series at the same time will automatically receive $10 off the regular price.

 More Advanced Discounts (Examples)